academic-initiative/documentation/Setting up IBM Bob/setting-up-ibm-bob.md

 # Setting Up IBM Bob — Participant Guide

+> ## ⏳ Important: Provisioning required Before You Can Use IBM Bob
+>
+> **Access to IBM Bob requires provisioning and may take time.**
+> Submit your registration as early as possible — do not wait until the day of the event.
+> **You will receive an email when your access has been provisioned.**

-> ⏱️ **Complete this setup 2–3 days before the event** to avoid any delays on the day of the challenge.
+> ⏱️ **Complete these setup 2–3 days before the event** to avoid any delays on the day of the challenge.

 ---